- Posted by 406.media in Other

 You may have noticed that everyday there is a new article written or report released regarding a rise in housing benefit claims.
 Until I started working in Newport in the lettings business, I for one did not take too much notice.
 I understood we were in a recession and times were difficult for many, forcing people to claim ‘DSS’, but I read the stories and carried on with my day.

-When speaking to other agencies and landlords it is apparent that they all have strong views about renting to people who rely on benefits from the government to house them.
-Regardless of where you stand on the issue it will always remain a touchy subject.
+When speaking to other agencies and landlords, they all have strong views about renting to people who rely on benefits from the government to house them.
+Regardless of where you stand on the issue, it will always remain a touchy subject.
 The fact is people do stereotype, a lot of the time without even realising it.
 There are now thousands of people on benefits looking for homes and the demand for renting in the private sector is only going to escalate.
-Only this morning a report was released explaining how buying a home will become harder for first time buyers, as mortgage companies will only lend an amount that they are sure the lenders can pay back easily.
+Only this morning a report was released explaining how buying a home will become harder for first-time buyers, as mortgage companies will only lend an amount that they are sure the lenders can pay back easily.
 This effectively will make it harder for ‘DSS’ tenants to be considered.

-Yes, there are councils that have started a scheme to pay landlords if they take tenants off council waiting lists; Barnet inNorth Londonare offering up to £3,200 to private landlords.
-Many councils are trying the same scheme, however it will take time to get landlords on board and to put into place.
+Yes, some councils have started a scheme to pay landlords if they take tenants off council waiting lists; Barnet inNorth Londonare offering up to £3,200 to private landlords.
+Many councils are trying the same scheme, however, it will take time to get landlords on board and to put it into place.
 A new report has shown that 10,000 more families that are working are claiming benefits to help pay rent and since 2009 there has been a rise of 89% more in-work claimant families.